Say G'Day to the Goanna!

 Australia is the native home of the lace monitor.
 Here they can be found throughout Queensland, New South Wales, Victoria, South Australia and the Australia Capital Territory.

 They make their home amongst open and closed forest as well as the coastal tablelands.
-For shelter they use tree hollows and logs.
+For shelter they use tree hollows, termite mounds, a hole among rocks and logs.

-Breeding takes place through the spring and beginning of summer.
-Males will fight for their right to mate with the females.
+Breeding begins during October with egg laying peaking during December and January.
+Males will battle for the rights to mate with a female.
 They will hold the opponent with their front claws and rise on the hind legs.
 By using an inflated throat pouch they will intimidate each other till one admits defeat.

 The eggs incubate for between 8 and 9 months at which point the female returns to the termite mound where they will dig out the hatchlings.